mtnvencenzo/cezzis-com-cocktails-web/README.md

 ## 📄 License

 This project is proprietary software.
 All rights reserved.
-See the [LICENSE](LICENSE) file for details.

----

-Built with ❤️ for cocktail enthusiasts everywhere!